elvizakos/lvzstrings/README.md

 [![License](https://img.shields.io/:license-gpl3-blue.svg)](./COPYING)

-lvzstrings-mode is a minor mode for working with text on emacs.
+lvzstrings-mode is a minor mode for working with text on Emacs.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**